Phulan Rani: Career

+In 1955 she visited Kangra Valley and met Sobha Singh there.
+Phulan Rani used the "wash" technique for melting colors in her works.
+In the next five years she painted hundreds of landscapes depicting the charm of the valley and an exhibition of these works were organized at Amritsar in 1962 and it was inaugurated by the Speaker of Lok Sabha.

-During her cultural trip to Europe in 1970 in connection with concerts entitled "Indian Ragas through Music and Painting" at the universities and cultural organizations, she organized exhibitions of her flower paintings; and to the British, a nation of flower lovers, her exhibits made a direct appeal and many of her flower studies were acquired by private collectors and art connoisseurs.
-Her flower studies " A wild Rose Bush" and "Flowers in conch shell", which, though as subject seem very modest reveal her attitude to the world of nature.
+During her cultural trip to Europe in 1970 in connection with concerts entitled "Indian Ragas through Music and Painting" at the universities and cultural organizations, she organized exhibitions of her flower paintings; and to the British.

-Rani also held solo exhibitions in different cities if India like Poona, Bombay, Kanpur, Ranchi, Calcutta and Chandigarh and won acclaim on account of artistic excellence of her works, their graceful and tender purity of color of which "Strength and Grace" and "Wayside Rest" are admirable examples.
+Rani also held solo exhibitions in different cities if India like Poona, Bombay, Kanpur, Ranchi, Calcutta and Chandigarh and won acclaim.

 Subject matter

 Rani did a series of flower studies, landscape scenes and life drawings.
 She also did works on domestic genre, she devoted herself entirely to such lyrically themes as "The Bride", "The Heart Broken" and "The Afflicted."
-The Afflicted being one of her greatest paintings and on which she worked for four years.

 During the birthday celebrations of Guru Gobind Singh she was commissioned by Guru Gobind SIngh Foundation, Patiala, to paint the whole life of Master in thirty paintings which she did in record time.
 Again during the Birth-day celebrations of Guru Nanak, in 1969, her pictorial biography of the great Guru won her an award of Rs.
 1000/ from president Shri V.V.Giri.
-This book has been translated into English Braille for the benefit of the visually handicapped and has since been distributed among such centers all over the world.
-Her pictorial biography of Guru Tegh Bahadur, painted in the same strain, was selected for award by Punjab Govt. for being the best book of the year 1976-77. major episodes of Sikh Guru's life have been rendered with stately tenderness and compositional skill.
+This book has been translated into English Braille.
+Her pictorial biography of Guru Tegh Bahadur, painted in the same strain, was selected for award by Punjab Govt. for being the best book of the year 1976-77.

-She also painted a series of love legends like " The desert of Manju", Sassi of the Sorrows", "Mirza Sahiban", "The Lure of His Flute".
-Her nobly conceived and admirably rendered paintings like " The Poet", "Time and Beauty", "The Poet and the Muses", "Megh doot" and "The Great Singers" are filled with the spirit of high romance and together with her Raga paintings.
+Her other works include love legends such as "The Desert of Manju", "Sassi of the Sorrows", "Mirza Sahiban", and "The Lure of His Flute".
+Her created paintings among others "The Poet", "Time and Beauty", "The Poet and the Muses", "Megh Doot", and "The Great Singers".

-Portraiture also received a considerable share of her attention and in the extensive gallery of portraits.
-She go into the inner world of her subject and brings out all that is best and beautiful in it.
-Portraits of " Saint Ravidas", "Rishi Valmik" located at the Municipal Corporation Hall, Amritsar, "Guru Nanak" in Air India Office, San Francisco; "Guru Gobind Singh" in Sikh Temple, Manchester and "Galib" in the collection of N.S.
+Portraits of "Saint Ravidas", "Rishi Valmik" located at the Municipal Corporation Hall, Amritsar, "Guru Nanak" in Air India Office, San Francisco; "Guru Gobind Singh" in Sikh Temple, Manchester and "Galib" in the collection of N.S.
 Virdi.
-Her technical skills in modifying tone in subtlest gradations from light to dark distinguishes her portraits from work of other artists.